LytixDev/valery/README.md

 # valery
 Unix like interactive shell.
 Only for educational purposes and not meant to serve practical use.
-Everything written by and me and licensed under GPL v3.
+Everything written by and me (Nicolai Brand, https://lytix.dev) and licensed under GPL v3.

 ## Installtion and set up
 Dependencies: `gcc`